chtyim/cdap/cdap-docs/integrations/source/mapr/index.rst

 This section will assist you with installing CDAP on `MapR <https://www.mapr.com>`__.
-CDAP can be installed on a MapR cluster by following the :ref:`manual instructions for installing CDAP <install>`.
+CDAP can be installed on a MapR cluster by following the :ref:`manual instructions for installing CDAP <installing-cdap>`.
 These notes are an addition to those steps.

 As described in the :ref:`Software Prerequisites <install-software-requirements>`, a configured Hadoop and HBase (plus an optional Hive client) needs to be configured